The Geography of Connection

 I’m sharing this work in a few forms:

-A Year of Connection—short notes and reflections drawn from everyday moments and travel.
+• A Year of Connection — short notes drawn from everyday moments and travel.

-Scenes of Connection—scene-based essays that center shared moments and the people I encounter.
+• Scenes of Connection — scene-based essays centered on shared moments and the people I encounter.

-Together, these pieces form a body of work—tracking how connection appears across time and place, and how it moves through us, often quietly.
+Together, these pieces form a body of work tracing how belonging takes shape across time and place—and how it is signaled, structured, and recognized in everyday life.